-A: Just use acetone.
-If you drill/file it beforehand, it will be easier to remove.
+A: Use 100% acetone.
+If you drill/file your nails beforehand, it will be easier to remove.
 You would use the same procedures as an acetone wrap for removing gel polish.

-Check out our video below to help master the removal process:
+Check out our new video below to help master the dip powder removal process!

 Q: The lid on my Probase or Finish Gel is stuck, what happened?

 A: Probase and Finish Gel are strong adhesives.
 You need to be careful to not get it on the neck of the bottle or it will stick the cap to the bottle.
-If this happens, you can remove the lid with pliers or another tool and then apply the brush softener to clean the sticky parts.
-You can wipe the rim of the bottle after you are done with the product to prevent this from happening again.
+If this happens, you can remove the lid with pliers or another tool and then apply the brush softener to clean the sticky parts, then wipe off.
+Wipe the rim of the bottle after you are done with the product to prevent this from happening again.